Eric Wilson (Canadian football)

-Eric Wilson (born January 30, 1978) is a former American football and Canadian football player.
+Eric Wilson (born January 30, 1978) is an American former professional football player.
 He played college football as a defensive lineman at the University of Michigan from 1997 to 2000.
 He played professional football in the Canadian Football League, principally as a defensive tackle, for the Winnipeg Blue Bombers from 2002 to 2003 and 2006 and the Montreal Alouettes from 2007 to 2011.
 He won two Grey Cup championships with the Alouettes.

-Early years
+Early life

 Wilson was born in 1978, grew up in Monroe, Michigan, and attended Monroe High School.
 He graduated in 1996.

 University of Michigan

 Wilson enrolled at the University of Michigan in 1996 and played college football for the Michigan Wolverines football teams from 1997 to 2000.
 After redshirting in 1996, Wilson appeared in eight games, none as a starter, for the undefeated 1997 Michigan Wolverines football team that finished the season ranked #1 in the final AP Poll.
 He started two games at defensive tackle in 1998 and seven in 1999.
 As a senior, he was a co-captain of the 2000 Michigan team and started five games at nose tackle.
 In four years at Michigan, Wilson recorded 78 tackles, two pass breakups, and three fumble recoveries.